cs573-19s/04-MultipleViews/README.md

 - Make sure your "master" branch matches your "gh-pages" branch.
 See the GitHub Guides referenced above if you need help.
 - Edit the README.md with a link to your gh-pages site, for example http://YourUsernameGoesHere.github.io/04-MapsAndViews/index.html
 - To submit, make a [Pull Request](https://help.github.com/articles/using-pull-requests/) on the original repository.

+In bubble chart, text size changes according to bubble size.